rickhowe/sample/README.md

 ### See also

-There are other diff related plugins available:
+There are diff related plugins available:
 * [diffchar.vim](https://github.com/rickhowe/diffchar.vim): Highlight the exact differences, based on characters and words
 * [spotdiff.vim](https://github.com/rickhowe/spotdiff.vim): A range and area selectable `:diffthis` to compare partially
-* [wrapfilter](https://github.com/rickhowe/wrapfilter): Align each wrapped line virtually between windows
+* [wrapfiller](https://github.com/rickhowe/wrapfiller): Align each wrapped line virtually between windows